Learning the structure of Bayesian Networks via the bootstrap: Model selection for s via empirical Bayes

-The {\em null hypothesis} $H_0$ is created from $\data$, again by exploiting the bootstrap.
-We create (step 4) $k_b$ bootstrap resamples of $\data$; from each replicate we generate a {\em permutation matrix} $\hat{\data}_i \in \mathbb{B}^{n\times m}$, with equivalent empirical marginal distributions\footnote{Let $p_{i}(\xx_j)$ and $\hat{p}_i({\xx}_j)$ be the empirical marginals of $\xx_j$ in $\data_i$ and $\hat{\data}_i$.
+The test {\em null hypothesis} $H_0$ is created from $\data$, again by exploiting a bootstrap procedure.
+We begin by creating (step 4) $k_b$ bootstrap resamples of $\data$, as in step one of the algorithm; from each replicate we generate a {\em permutation matrix} $\hat{\data}_i \in \mathbb{B}^{n\times m}$, with equivalent empirical marginal distributions.
+The construction of the matrix depends on the type of distributions that we are modelling; let $p_{i}(\xx_j)$ and $\hat{p}_i({\xx}_j)$ be the empirical marginals of $\xx_j$ in $\data_i$ and $\hat{\data}_i$.
 If $\xx_j$ is discrete multivariate we require $p_{i}(\xx_j) = \hat{p}_i({\xx}_j)$.
 If $\xx_j$ is continuous, we require the expectation and variance to be equivalent.
-The shuffling approach suggested in the text is consistent with this.}.
-This is done by independently permuting $\data_i$'s row vectors, which we do via function {\sf perm$(\cdot)$}.
-The joint distributions in each $\hat{\data}_i$ are random, so for each pair $\xx_i, \xx_j$ we have a null model of their statistical independence normalized for their marginal distributions.
-Thus, if we fit a model on ${\data}_i$ and $\hat{\data}_i$ (step 5) we expect that an edge that represents a true dependency will tend to be more often present in $\Gamma$, rather than in $\Gamma_\hnull$ (the models from the null hypothesis).
-This fitting constrains the search with $\Pi$ (the poset, so $E_i \subseteq \Pi$), it uses one initial condition and does not store the $2k_b$ parameters' vectors.
+We achieve this with a shuffling approach: we independently permute $\data_i$'s row vectors -- in the algorithm denoted by function {\sf perm$(\cdot)$}.
+The joint distributions in each $\hat{\data}_i$ are random, so for each pair $(\xx_i, \xx_j)$ we have a null model of their statistical independence normalized for their marginal distributions.
+At this point we have a pair of $2k_b$ datasets, half of them are bootstrap resamples, and the other half are matched permutation datasets.
+We can now fit a model for each on of these datasets; in this case we use the same fitting strategy adopted in the first step of the algorithm, but constraining the edges to include in the mode by using the poste $\Pi$.
+The obtained $2k_b$ models are split into two groups depending on the data we used to generate them (non-permuted versus permuted); the two groups are called $\Gamma$ and $\Gamma_\hnull$ (the models from the null hypothesis), and the edges are counted as in the step one of the algorithm.
+Thus, if we fit a model on ${\data}_i$ and $\hat{\data}_i$ (step 5) we expect that an edge that represents a true dependency will tend to be more often present in $\Gamma$, rather than in $\Gamma_\hnull$.

 Steps 6 and 7 perform {\em multiple hypothesis testing} for edges' selection.
 We use the \removed{\MLE{}} models computed in step 5 as a proxy to test for the dependencies.
 The vectors $\bino_{i,j}$ and $\bino_{i,j}^\hnull$ store how many times $\xx_i \to \xx_j$ is detected in $\Gamma$ and $\Gamma_\hnull$, respectively, so each $\bino_{i,j}$ is a sample of a Binomial random variable over $k_b$ trials.
 Then, we can carry out a Binomial test (or, if $k_b$ is large, a 2-sided T-test) with confidence $\alpha$ and corrected for multiple testing.
 We will include every accepted edge $\xx_i \to \xx_j$ in the final output model $\model$, augmented with the \MLE{} of its parameters (estimated from the original dataset $\data$).
 Notice that $\model$ is acyclic as, by construction, $\Pi$ is acyclic.